How To Clean Your Yoga Mat—and the Major Reason You Should

 Use a carrying bag.
 Store and carry your yoga mat in a breathable tote rather than using a strap or your hands.

 “The art of practicing yoga can help provide peace to your mind, body, and soul,” says Striemer.
-“Don’t let worries about a dirty yoga mat distract you from that.”
+Regularly giving your mat a cleaning will help your peace of mind.

 - International Journal of Environmental Research and Public Health: "Diversity of Bacterial Communities of Fitness Center Surfaces in a U.S. Metropolitan Area"